You are hereHome » Integrative Learning

 Integrative learning is a view of liberal education that supports connectedness among life experiences, multidisciplinary formal study, and diverse perspectives.
 It seeks to "foster students' abilities to integrate their earning across contexts and over time" (Huber and Hutchings, below), an especially important set of skills for today's complex and ever-changing world.
 The links below provide articles discussing and describing this approach to higher education and examples of university programs based on integrative learning.

-A statement on integrative learning from the Association of American Colleges and Universities and the Carnegie Foundation for the Advancement of Teaching.
-PDF/Adobe Acrobat.
+A public report on the Integrative Learning three-year project from the Association of American Colleges and Universities and the Carnegie Foundation for the Advancement of Teaching.

 "Integrative Learning: Mapping the Terrain," Mary Taylor Huber and Pat Hutchings.
 PDF/Adobe Acrobat.